SwintDC/AzureDevOpsNotifyBuildStatusToBitbucket/readme.md

 # 1. Contents of extension
 ## 1.1.
 Tasks
 ### 1.1.1.
 Notify build status to Bitbucket
-Click this link to go to the source: [./notifyBuildStatusToBitbucketRestApi](./notifyBuildStatusToBitbucketRestApi).
+Click this link to go to the source of this task: [link](https://github.com/SwintDC/AzureDevOpsNotifyBuildStatusToBitbucket/tree/main/notifyBuildStatusToBitbucketRestApi).
-Invoke a Bitbucket REST API as a part of your pipeline to update the build status for the currently git commit being built.
+Invoke a Bitbucket REST API as a part of your pipeline to update the build status for the current git commit being built.
 This is a server-based (agentless) task and can therefore only be used in an agentless job.

 # 2. How to use
 1. Create a generic service connection in the project settings of your Azure DevOps project.
-The server url should be your Bitbucket base url and could for example be `https://yourorganization.televic.com`.
-The task then adds the following path `/rest/build-status/1.0/commits/<commit-hash>` to the configured url to perform the REST API call.
-The configured url should therefore not end with a slash `"/"`.
+The server url should be your Bitbucket base url and could for example be `https://bitbucket.yourorganization.com/`.
+The task then adds the following path `rest/build-status/1.0/commits/<commit-hash>` to the configured url to perform the REST API call.
 Also enter a username and password for the service connection.
 2. Install the extension with name "Notify build status to Bitbucket" in your Azure DevOps organization.
 This extension can be found here: https://marketplace.visualstudio.com/items?itemName=SwintDC.notify-build-status-to-bitbucket.
 3. In your pipeline, inside a server-based (agentless) job, search the marketplace for the task with name "Notify build status to Bitbucket" and insert it in your pipeline.
 4. Fill in all parameters.
 In the parameter "Generic service connection", pick the previously created generic service connection.